Hurricane Allen: Preparations

 As Allen approached the Gulf of Mexico, hurricane warnings were raised for the northeast Yucatán peninsula of Mexico from the afternoon of August 6 into the morning of August 8.
 Gale warnings were in effect for the Florida Keys from the evening of August 6 into the early morning of August 8.
 As Allen approached its final landfall, the northeast Mexican coast and Texas coast were placed under a hurricane watch from the morning of August 8 until the morning of August 9 for Mexico and the afternoon of August 9 for Texas.
 Hurricane warnings were posted for the Texas coast during the afternoon of August 8, and were lowered north of Freeport, Texas during the afternoon of August 9 and south of Freeport during the afternoon of August 10.
 Gale warnings and a hurricane watch were issued for the Louisiana coast from Vermilion Bay westward from the afternoon of August 8 into the afternoon of August 9.
 Hurricane warnings were in effect for northeast Mexico from the early afternoon of August 9 into the late afternoon of August 10.
 Hurricane warnings were downgraded to gale warnings between High Island, Texas and Freeport, Texas between the late afternoon of August 9 and the late afternoon of August 10.
 Hurricane watches were dropped for the Louisiana coast during the late afternoon of August 9.
 Hurricane warnings were downgraded to gale warnings for the lower Texas coast south of Freeport from the late afternoon of August 10 into the early morning of August 11.

+In addition to the various watches and warnings put in place ahead of Allen's arrival, various international governments took measures to prepare for the hurricane in Haiti.
+A disaster committee and executive committee to address the aftermath of the storm was formed by Haitian President Jean-Claude Duvalier, the latter of which was headed by members of the Haitian Ministry of Health and Hatian Red Cross, while members of the committees included representatives from the army, Pan American Health Organization (PAHO), United States Agency for International Development (USAID), and others.
+Emergency instructions were issued by the Haitian government to prevent possible increases in malaria cases following Allen's passage.
+The United States government made preparations to send personnel, as well as financial and aerial assistance, to Haiti.
+In neighboring Cuba, over 200,000 people across seven provinces were evacuated.